 Go Wireless.
-Bluetooth wireless headphones are a great option for allowing you to keep your phone in your insulated bag while talking or listening to music, and can alert you to incoming emails or messages without you having to pull out your phone to constantly check for updates.
+AirPods or other wireless headphones are a great option for allowing you to keep your phone in your insulated bag while talking or listening to music, and can alert you to incoming emails or messages without you having to pull out your phone to constantly check for updates.

 Back It Up.
 If you know you'll be in the cold for an extended period and not able to recharge, bringing along a rechargeable battery case can be your phone’s life saver.
 But don't forget to keep this in your WELLinsulated bag too!